 What’s in it?

-In this recipe, luxuriant cocoa butter with its chocolatey aroma replaces oil, and you’ll use a mix of both sprouted oats and tigernuts (a fiber-rich tuber) in place of rolled oats alone.
-Maple syrup gives the granola a slight sweetness, while both cinnamon and cloves provide a burst of spice against a rich foundation of chocolate.
+In this recipe, luxuriant cocoa butter replaces oil, and you’ll use a mix of sprouted oats and tigernuts (a fiber-rich tuber) instead of rolled oats alone.
+Maple syrup gives the granola a slight sweetness, while cinnamon and cloves provide a burst of spice against a rich foundation of chocolate.

 - Sprouted oats are easier to digest for many people than regular oats.
 In addition, they contain various minerals in addition to complex carbohydrates and fiber.